weaveworks-guides/weave-net-legacy/weave-scope/README.md

 * Uncontained, Contained or Both
 * Network

-In addition to those high-level filters, your application can also show relative CPU and Memory consumption and when in the Processes view can show which have Open Files.
+In addition to these high-level filters, your application can also show relative CPU and Memory consumption and when in the Processes view can show which processes have Open Files.
 When any of those filters are set, mousing over a node displays these metrics.

 **Filter Containers by Application and Show Memory:**![Weave Scope Container](../images/weave-scope/weave-scope-group-containers.png)